Creating and managing blogs

 5. Click the Save button.

 The blog entry displays in the Blogs listing with the title of (Pending Sync).
-The details of it will not appear until the hourly required sync has occurred.
+The details of the blog will not appear until the sync has occurred.

 Whitelisting

-If blog images are hosted on a different domain to the blog, so the images will successfully import, you will need to either:
+If blog images are hosted on a different domain from the blog, so that the images will successfully import, you will need to either:

 • Whitelist the domain hosting the images; or

-• Have the client change the hosting location of the images to match the main domain for the blog.
+• Change the hosting location of the images to match the main domain for the blog.

 Creating a manual blog